- Practice Areas

 Our attorneys have been assisting the Orange County and Southern California communities for over 40 years.

 Injured workers rely on benefit checks for the costs of daily living.
 Workers who cannot return to full-time work because of job-related injuries or illnesses will receive temporary disability (TD) benefits, partial disability benefits, or permanent disability benefits through the California Workers’ Compensation Program.
 When a workers’ comp check is late, the injured worker may not be able to pay for utilities, food, and other necessities.
-Find out what to do if this happens to you.
+Here, our Santa Ana workers’ comp lawyers discuss what to do if this happens to you.

 In California, a worker’s first TD check is due within 14 days after the employer learns of a job-related injury or illness that prevents the worker from doing his or her job.
 The injured worker should receive prompt payment from the claims administrator, along with a letter that explains how the administration calculated the payment.
 TD benefits replace lost wages when a worker has to miss three or more days of work, stay hospitalized overnight, and does not have the option of taking other work from the same employer during recovery.

 Benefits for temporary disability include total disability (TTD) payments if you cannot work at all during recovery, or temporary partial disability (TPD) payments if you can still work but you receive less money while recovering.
 In general, TD benefits equal two-thirds of the workers’ gross wages lost during recovery.
 Workers cannot receive more or less than the maximum or minimum weekly amount according to state laws.